Jiayii03/dtl-web-scraping/README.md

 ### Failed Downloads
 - **Automatic Reattempts**: Automatically reattempts failed downloads 3 times with delays between attempts.
-- **Tracking Status**: A cron job will be run daily to track past download status and detect failed downloads in `script.log`.
+- **Tracking Status**: A cron job will run `monitoring.py` daily to check historical download statuses and detect failed downloads in `script.log`.
-- **Recovery Mode**: The `--mode recovery` option will be run automatically if failed attempts are detected within the last 5 days without manual intervention.
-However, it can also be run manually when needed.
+- **Recovery Mode**: The `--mode recovery` option will run automatically if failed attempts are detected within the last 5 days.
+It can also be run manually to recover data on specific dates when needed.

-### Historical Files
-- **Custom Date Range**: Use the `--mode custom` option to specify a historical date range for retrival from local storage.

 ### Server/Machine Downtime
 - **Automatic Cron Restart**: Configure the cron service to restart automatically after a reboot: `sudo systemctl enable cron`
-- **Recovery After Reboot**: Detect missed downloads and automatically run in `--mode recovery` after the system restarts.
+- **Heartbeat check**: `monitoring.py` will also check for missing heartbeat logs (`SCRIPT EXECUTION STARTED`) on certain days.
+If no heartbeat is detected, it will assume a failure and trigger recovery.

 ### Storage/Logging Overload
 - **Automated Cleanup**: Set up a cron job to delete/archive files older than a specified number of days.
 - **Log Rotation**: Use Python's `RotatingFileHandler` to limit log file size and maintain a fixed number of backup files.

+### Historical Files
+- Since the cron job runs daily to download data and robust recovery plans are in place, all files are organized in separate directories named by `dates` in local file system.
+Therefore, it is possible to retrieve historical data from local storage even if it is no longer available on the SGX website.

 ### Website Changes
 - **Handling Updates**: If SGX updates the website layout, the script may require updates to XPaths or interaction logic.